-The 11-credit Mindful Communication Certificate consists of four English (ENGL) courses with the “MC” extension.
-MC courses infuse mindful communication and emotional intelligence (EI) into the teaching of core course content.
-Students who take those courses as part of their degree program can graduate with both an Associate’s Degree and a Mindful Communication Certificate.
+This program consists of four English courses with the “MC” extension that infuse mindful communication and emotional intelligence into the teaching of core course content.
+Students who take those courses as part of their degree program can graduate with both an associate degree and a Mindful Communication certificate.

-The certificate is not financial aid eligible as a stand-alone certificate.

-The certificate is financial aid eligible only when the MC courses are completed as part of a degree program.
+The certificate is financial aid-eligible only when the MC courses are completed as part of a degree program.

 |ENGL 101MC||English Composition: Mindful||4||0||4|

 |ENGL 102MC||Introduction to Literature: Mindful||3||0||3|